Pacifica California – San Francisco’s Nearest Beach Town

 Segway

 I also had a chance to tour the city by Segway on a tour from Silicon Segway.
-It was the first time I have ever been on a Segway but the genius of the device is how easy it is to learn to control it.
+It was the first time I had ever been on a Segway, but the genius of the device was how easy it was to learn to control it.
 I am not sure I ever got it up to its top speed of 12 MPH on a rainy day in Pacifica, but within a minute or two after getting on it, owner Jim Heldberg had us circling the office.
 They have given 15,000 people Segway tours, so they know what they are doing.

-Our ride was cut short by a cold rain in a very rainy February I would love to get back to Pacifica in the summer (when it never rains) to get a longer tour of the area.
-This day was probably better weather for a visit to the Pacifica Coastside Museum at the Little Brown Church where the less adventurous or maybe smarter members of our group visited instead.
+Our ride was cut short by a cold rain in a very rainy February.
+I would love to get back to Pacifica in the summer (when it never rains) to get a longer tour of the area.
+This day was probably better weather for a visit to the Pacifica Coastside Museum at the Little Brown Church, which the less adventurous or maybe smarter members of our group visited instead.

 A Grape in the Fog - Pacific, California